 You may also apply at many Department of Motor Vehicle Service Centers.

-Completed MV1 or MV5 form, which is available at the County Clerk Office, Department of Motor Vehicle Offices, or local police agencies.
+Completed MV1, which is available at the County Clerk Office, Department of Motor Vehicle Offices, or local police agencies.
 The person(s) who is the intended owner(s) is required to sign this form.

 The Wisconsin Certificate of Title for the vehicle signed by the seller(s) and purchaser(s).
 The odometer reading needs to be on the form, along with the purchase price.

 A lien release if there is a lien holder listed on the Wisconsin Certificate of Title.